 Recently, his work for 8.1 channel fixed media entitled "...grind..." was selected for programming on the 2020 SEAMUS National Conference, International New Music Festival at USF, Earth Day Art Model - Telematic Festival, Cube Fest, and NYCEMF.
 The piece was also selected for the New Music by Living Composers Series with Petrichor Records.
-Additionally, his work for Large Ensemble and Fixed Media, entitled "Inheritor," was named the winner of the Ensemble Ibis Composition Competition.
-This summer, his piece for violin, flute, percussion, and prepared piano, entitled "yellow drips from my head," will receive a world premiere at the Atlantic Music Festival in Waterville, Maine.
+Additionally, his work for flute, violin, percussion, and prepared piano, entitled "yellow drips from my head," was named the winner of the Ensemble Ibis Composition Competition.

 In addition to his composition activities, Ryne was previously a bandleader, trumpeter, and arranger for the New-Orleans inspired party band, Largemouth Brass Band.
 Ryne

 was also a leader and arranger for the ESPN featured band 24 Infinity.
 He has also ghostwritten music on several notable video games.
 On his free time, Ryne is an avid foodie and semi-professional racquetball player.

 Ryne earned his Bachelor of Arts in Music from